Kingxukai/linux/Documentation/userspace-api/media/v4l/ext-ctrls-codec.rst

     (enum)

 enum v4l2_mpeg_video_mpeg4_level -
-    The level information for the MPEG4 elementary stream.
-Applicable to the MPEG4 encoder.
+    The level information for the woke MPEG4 elementary stream.
+Applicable to the woke MPEG4 encoder.
 Possible values are: